Three Dinners: Plot

 Jay (Ed O'Neill) and Gloria (Sofia Vergara) host Shorty (Chazz Palminteri) and his wife, Darlene (Jennifer Tilly), for a dinner at their house.
 During the dinner, Shorty tells Jay and Gloria that they are moving to Costa Rica in a couple of weeks.
 Jay gets upset with the news and he does not know how to react.
 He tries everything to make Shorty change his mind but the two of them end up fighting with Shorty leaving the house.
 Gloria tries to make Jay admit that the reason he reacted that way is because he is afraid that Shorty will like Costa Rica and he will not come back.
 Even though Jay denies it, he later accepts the possibility of "losing" his best friend and gets very emotional when he tells him goodbye.

-Mitchell (Jesse Tyler Ferguson) and Cam (Eric Stonestreet), due to the stressed days they go through the last couple of months with the wedding planning, decide to go on a romantic date at a restaurant to reduce the tension between them.
-With the subject of the wedding and Lily (Aubrey Anderson-Emmons) out of the table, they do not have much to say.
+Mitchell (Jesse Tyler Ferguson) and Cam (Eric Stonestreet), due to the stressful days they have gone through in the last couple of months with the wedding planning, decide to go on a romantic date at a restaurant to reduce the tension between them.
+With the subject of the wedding and Lily (Aubrey Anderson-Emmons) off the table, they do not have much to say.
 Things get more interesting when they start talking to the couple who is sitting next to them, Brandon (Eddie McClintock) and Katie (Leslie Grossman), and Brandon reveals to them that he wants to propose to Katie.

 Phil (Ty Burrell) and Claire (Julie Bowen) decide to take Haley (Sarah Hyland) out for a dinner so they can discuss her future.
 They worry that she does not know or have any plans about her future, and they decide that it is time to get her to make plans.
 Haley deduces their intentions and why they asked her out and reveals that she has already become a semi-successful photo blogger.
 Things then get reversed when she asks them what are their plans for the future when all three of them (Alex (Ariel Winter), Luke (Nolan Gould), and herself) leave the house.